jrnl-org/jrnl/docs/journal-types.md

  - a single text file (encrypted or otherwise)
  - a folder structure organized by date containing unencrypted text files
- - the DayOne Classic format, which is a folder structure containing
+ - the DayOne Classic format

 There is no need to specify what type of journal you'd like to use.
 Instead, `jrnl` will automatically detect the journal type based on whether you're referencing a file or a folder in your [config file](advanced.md), and if it's a folder, whether or not DayOne Classic content exists in it.

 ## Single File
 The single file format is the most flexible, as it can be [encrypted](encryption.md).